An airplane pilot fell 370 m after jumping from an aircraft witho... | Channels for Pearson+

 Terminal Velocity

-Terminal velocity is the constant speed an object reaches when the force of gravity is balanced by the drag force acting against it.
-For a falling object, this means that the net force is zero, and the object no longer accelerates.
-In this scenario, the pilot's terminal velocity of 45 m/s indicates the maximum speed he reached during his fall before impacting the snowbank.
+Terminal velocity is the constant speed an object reaches when the force of gravity is balanced by the drag force acting against it, resulting in no net acceleration.
+For the pilot, reaching a terminal velocity of 45 m/s means he fell at this speed before impact, which is essential for calculating his kinetic energy and the subsequent work done by the snow to bring him to rest.

 Recommended video: